top of page

 THEATRE

-We represent writers, producers, and other creatives in the live theatrical industry (Broadway, Off Broadway, Off Off Broadway, Tours), and provide customary production counsel services for live theatrical productions.
-Our services include forming production entities, strategizing and preparing corporate and financing structures (including Regulation D private placement offerings, investor agreements, and federal and state securities filings), and preparing and/or negotiating agreements and other documents, such as: option, license, underlying rights, commission, collaboration, dramaturg, early money (front money), front-front money, equity finance, loan, fiscal sponsor, co-production (joint venture), co-producer, associate producer, executive producer, director, general manager, venue license, actor, designer, arranger / orchestrator / music preparer, musician, production manager, stage manager, crew / stagehand / wardrobe, costume build / rental, press agent, marketing, sponsorship, merchandising, music licensing, and cast album.
+We represent writers, producers, and other creatives in the live theatrical industry (Broadway, Off Broadway, Off Off Broadway, tours, immersive events), and provide customary production counsel services for live theatrical productions.
+Our services include forming production entities, strategizing and preparing corporate and financing structures (including Regulation D private placement offerings, investor agreements, and federal and state securities filings), and preparing and/or negotiating agreements and other documents, such as: option, license, underlying rights, life story, commission, collaboration, dramaturg, front money, equity finance, loan, fiscal sponsor, co-production (joint venture), co-producer, associate producer, executive producer, director, general manager, venue license, actor, designer, arranger / orchestrator / music preparer, musician, production manager, stage manager, crew / stagehand / wardrobe, costume build / rental, press agent, marketing, sponsorship, merchandising, music licensing, and cast album agreements.
 We form a variety of legal entities for our clients, and counsel clients on how to best develop and exploit their properties.

 COPYRIGHT, TRADEMARK AND MISCELLANEOUS

 We register copyrights, trademarks, and service marks for our clients.
 We have prepared model agreements and negotiated agreements for and against talent management companies.
-We have also prepared and negotiated employment agreements, modeling and other loan-out agreements, and settlement and release agreements for clients.
+We have also prepared and negotiated employment, independent contractor, modeling and other loan-out agreements, and settlement and release agreements for clients.

 practice_areas